flungo/i3-config.d/README.md

 ## How it works?

-Running the `config-init` script will search the `config.d` subdirectory of the i3 configration folder (typically `~/.config/i3/config.d`) for files and concattenate them together in lexilogical order into one configuration file stored in the standard i3 configuration location (typically `~/.config/i3/config`).
+Running the `config-init` script will search the `config.d` subdirectory of the i3 configration folder (typically `~/.config/i3/config.d`) for files ending `.conf` and concattenate them together in lexilogical order into one configuration file stored in the standard i3 configuration location (typically `~/.config/i3/config`).
 The script can be run manually, or integrated as part of your `xinit` process (see [hooks](#hooks) to see how to integrate).

 ## Installation